Header

 When the court transfers this money to BC Unclaimed, we add all the people or organizations named in the court case to our searchable database.
 We try to find the people involved and we send out letters to notify them that BC Unclaimed is holding money they may be entitled to.

 We don’t decide who is entitled to money from a court case.
-Only the court can tell us who is entitled to the funds.
+The Unclaimed Property Act states only the court can tell us who is entitled to the funds.
 We hold the money on behalf of the court and rightful owner.
 If you believe you are the rightful owner, you must get a court order directing BC Unclaimed to pay you the funds.
-We will then pay funds out as directed by the court.
+We will then pay out the funds as directed by the court.

-The rightful owner needs to make an application to the court to have this order issued.
+The rightful owner may need to make an application to the court to have this order issued.
 BC Unclaimed does not charge any fees, but an owner may incur court or legal fees.

 You have a court order.
 How do you claim court funds from BC Unclaimed?